falcosecurity/falco-website/content/en/docs/plugins/developers_guide.md

 # Introduction

 This page is a guide for developers who want to write their own Falco/Falco libs plugins.
-It provides full details on the plugins API, walks through the source code of two example plugins to show how the API is used, and presents some best practices on how to use the API.
+It starts with an overview of the plugins API and some general best practices for authoring plugins.
+We then walk through the [Go](https://github.com/falcosecurity/plugin-sdk-go) and [C++](https://github.com/falcosecurity/plugins/tree/master/sdk/cpp) SDKs, which provide the preferred streamlined interface to plugin authors, as well as two reference plugins written in Go and C++.
+If you prefer to directly use the plugin API functions instead, you can consult the [Plugin API Reference](plugin_api_reference.md) for documentation on each API function.

 If you're not interested in writing your own plugin, or modifying one of the existing plugins, you can skip this page.